zh-he/zh-he.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.-->

-Welcome to my github.io personal homepage.My name is Zhihai He.
+Welcome to my github.io personal homepage.My name is Zhihai He，which means smart in Chinese.

 I am currently a postgraduate student at [East China University of Science and Technology](https://www.ecust.edu.cn/main.htm), majoring in electronic information.
 I graduated from [Xiangtan University](https://www.xtu.edu.cn/) with a bachelor's degree in automation in 2022.